miikanissi/mblog/articles/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 export FZF_DEFAULT_COMMAND='rg --files --ignore-vcs --hidden'
 ```

-This command passes three options to ripgrep to make ripgrep print the output of files including hidden files while respecting rules set in `.gitignore`.
+This command passes three options to ripgrep to make ripgrep print the output of files, including hidden files while respecting rules set in `.gitignore`.

-Now if we call `:Files` in vim we should see a list of files based on the search results from `rg --files --ignore-vcs --hidden`.
+Now if we call `:Files` in Vim we should see a list of files based on the search results from `rg --files --ignore-vcs --hidden`.

-We can also use ripgrep to interactively search for file contents.
-Fzf supports this behaviour out of the box with the command `:Rg`.
+We can also use ripgrep to interactively search for file contents. fzf supports this behaviour out of the box with the command `:Rg`.

-## File previews with fzf inside Vim
+## fzf file previews inside Vim

 It is very helpful to have file previews enabled in order to find the right file with fzf.
 This can be achieved by redefining the default fzf commands in our `.vimrc`: